rubencaro/harakiri/README.md

 [![Hex Version](http://img.shields.io/hexpm/v/harakiri.svg?style=flat)](https://hex.pm/packages/harakiri)
 [![Hex Version](http://img.shields.io/hexpm/dt/harakiri.svg?style=flat)](https://hex.pm/packages/harakiri)

 `Harakiri` was concieved to help applications kill themselves in response to a `touch` to a file on disk.
+It grew into something scarier.

 Given a list of _files_, an _application_, and an _action_.
 When any of the files change on disk (i.e. a gentle `touch` is enough), then the given action is fired over the app.